OSGeo/gdal/doc/source/development/rfc/rfc101_raster_dataset_threadsafety.rst

-  GDALThreadSafeDataset overloads its ReferenceUnderlyingDataset method, so that a thread-local dataset is opened the first-time a thread calls a method on the GDALThreadSafeDataset instance, cached for later use, and method call is forwarded to it.
+  GDALThreadSafeDataset overloads its ReferenceUnderlyingDataset method, so that a thread-local dataset is opened the first-time a thread calls a method on the GDALThreadSafeDataset instance, cached for later use, and method call is generally forwarded to it.
+There are exceptions for methods like :cpp:func:`GDALDataset::GetSpatialRef`, :cpp:func:`GDALDataset::GetGCPSpatialRef`, :cpp:func:`GDALDataset::GetGCPs`, :cpp:func:`GDALDataset::GetMetadata`, :cpp:func:`GDALDataset::GetMetadataItem` that return non-primitive types where the calls are forwarded to the dataset used to construct GDALThreadSafeDataset, with a mutex being taken around them.
+If the call was otherwise forwarded to a thread-local instance, there would be a risk of use-after-free situations when the returned value is used by different threads.

 - ``GDALThreadSafeRasterBand`` extending :cpp:class:`GDALProxyRasterBand`.
   On instantiation, it creates child GDALThreadSafeRasterBand instances for band mask and overviews.
-  Its ReferenceUnderlyingRasterBand method calls ReferenceUnderlyingDataset on the GDALThreadSafeDataset instance to get a thread-local dataset, fetches the appropriate thread-local band and forwards its the method call.
+  Its ReferenceUnderlyingRasterBand method calls ReferenceUnderlyingDataset on the GDALThreadSafeDataset instance to get a thread-local dataset, fetches the appropriate thread-local band and generally forwards its the method call.
+  There are exceptions for methods like :cpp:func:`GDALRasterBand::GetUnitType`, :cpp:func:`GDALRasterBand::GetMetadata`, :cpp:func:`GDALRasterBand::GetMetadataItem` that return non-primitive types where the calls are forwarded to the band used to construct GDALThreadSafeRasterBand, with a mutex being taken around them, and the returned value being .

 - ``GDALThreadLocalDatasetCache``.
 Instances of that class use thread-local storage.
 The main member of such instances is a LRU cache that maps